Skip to content

 Recipients of the Earl P. Benditt Award include:

-Mark Ginsberg Recognized with 2024 Stephen Schwartz Award for Outstanding Mentorship
+Peter Libby Recognized with 2026 Stephen Schwartz Award for Outstanding Mentorship

-NAVBO’s Meritorious Awards Committee is pleased to name Mark Ginsberg, M.D., as the 2024 recipient of the Stephen Schwartz Award.
+NAVBO’s Meritorious Awards Committee is pleased to name Peter Libby, M.D., as the 2026 recipient of the Stephen Schwartz Award.
 Named in honor of Dr. Stephen Schwartz, a revered and beloved member of NAVBO and co-founder of the society, the award recognizes a mentor who has contributed significantly to the successful career of scientists who have trained in their laboratory, as well as served as an exemplary mentor to graduate students and postdocs, and who has contributed to fostering an environment that facilitates both professional and personal growth.
-The award will be presented on Wednesday, October 23, 2024, at VB2024 in Pacific Grove, California.
+The award will be presented on Wednesday, October 21, 2026, at VB2026 in Pacific Grove California.

-Please join us at Asilomar this October to honor 2024 Schwartz Award recipient, Dr. Mark Ginsberg.
+Please join us at Asilomar this October to honor 2026 Schwartz Award recipient, Dr. Peter Libby.

 JANUARY 1, 1942–MARCH 17, 2020